pranav656/SystemDesignNotes/WebAppNotes.md

 # Basic working of a web app
 Users use a mobile app or a website to access their services.
 The browser/app obtains the IP address from the DNS (Domain Name Severs).
-Then a HTTP response are sent to the web srever.
+GeoDNS is used to route the data to the geographically nearest server.
+Then a HTTP response are sent to the web server.
 The webserver responds with a HTML page or a with a JSON file.
 JSON is commonly used for the sake of a simple interface.
 A database is added as the webapp scales.
 The data bases can be relational or non-relational.
 Non relational databases are used in a wide variety of applications (like low latency).